pharaohmak/Music-Player/README.md

 # Music Player Web App with ReactJS

-This repository contains the source code for a tutorial on building a music player web app using ReactJS.
-The tutorial provides step-by-step instructions for building a responsive music player that allows users to browse and play songs from a collection.
+This repository contains the source code for a music player web app using ReactJS.
+The app is a responsive music player that allows users to browse and play songs from a collection.

 ## Features